 The Hideout, South Salt Lake

-Alan Carrington tells me the jam night at Gracie’s is interesting becasue being downtown, a bar has to meet certain standards.
+Alan Carrington tells me the jam night at Gracie’s is interesting because being downtown, a bar has to meet certain standards.
 Alan, BTW, is a great photographer and shoots thousands of photos and videos of jam night performances and posts them on the Salt Lake Band Life facebook page.
 I digress.
-Gracie’s Monday night jam is a Jazz music jam, but I’m mostly keen on dropping in to the new Bluegrass Jam currently scheduled for once a month, every 3rd Tuesday.
+Gracie’s Monday night jam is a Jazz music jam and on Sunday nights it’s blues.
+I’m mostly keen on dropping in to the new Bluegrass Jam currently scheduled for once a month, every 3rd Tuesday.
 Gracie’s, 326 West Temple

 Salt Lake open jam nights come and go and it can be hard to keep up with what’s what.
 Like I mentioned earlier, bookmark this page and return every now and then.
 We’ll do our best to keep it updated, including adding Ogden and Prove area events.
 If solo singer songwriter music is more your style, stay tuned for an upcoming article on Salt Lake open mic night scene.
 I’ve been hitting these up and there are some great ones out there, offering a relaxed enviro and some eclectic and talented artists.